bpi/bhq_translation/README.md

 * optic_flow (Optic Flow)

 ## Exercises requiring sound stimuli
-In addition to the text tranlations, the following exercises require sound stimuli.
+In addition to the text translations, the following exercises require sound stimuli.
 We would like you to work through these exercises in a series of steps.
 Only when one step is fully completed should you move to the next step.
 A step is completed when the exercise it is ready to go live on our production server.

-###Exercises with easy stimulus sets
+###Easy sound stimuli
 ####Step 1
 The sounds for the first two exercises (Mixed Signals and Auditory Ace) should be translated first.
 This is a relatively easy set of stimuli and will help us establish that the recording methods meet our requirements.
 * dual_modes (Mixed Signals).